Tag archive for: covid

 Replay

-As it does every year, the Faculty of Medicine, and more specifically the ANIMN association, is organizing the graduation ceremony for sixth-year students.
-On September 26, students who have passed their internship exams will be able to gather in the Cour d'Honneur to celebrate in a joyful and festive atmosphere, while complying with health guidelines.
+As it does every year, the Faculty of Medicine—specifically the ANIMN association—is organizing the graduation ceremony for sixth-year students.
+On September 26, students who have passed their residency exams will gather in the Cour d’Honneur to celebrate in a joyful and festive atmosphere, while adhering to health guidelines.

 Special considerations related to the health situation

-Due to the health situation, the ceremony will be organized under special conditions this year.
-Masks must be worn by all those present, including teachers, students, and families.
-To avoid large gatherings, the graduation ceremony will be held in four separate groups.
-Similarly, as an exception, there will be no tours of the premises this year.
+Due to the current health situation, the ceremony will be held under special conditions this year.
+Masks must be worn by everyone in attendance, including faculty, students, and families.
+To minimize large gatherings, the diploma presentations will be held in four separate groups.
+Additionally, as an exception, there will be no campus tour this year.

 • 9:00 a.m. - Welcome

-General speeches by the Dean, the President of the University, the Mayor, representatives of the Order of Physicians, the President of ANIMN, and the two majors of Montpellier and Nîmes.
+Opening remarks by the Dean, the University President, the Mayor, representatives of the Medical Association, the President of ANIMN, and the valedictorians from Montpellier and Nîmes.

 • 11:00 a.m. – 11:30 a.m. – Photo